ni/nimble/packages/nimble-components/src/table/specs/table-row-grouping-hld.md

 ```

 The one change necessary to support this properly is to change the virtualizer to use the current length of `getRowModel.rows()` for the `count` instead of the [current length of the table's data](https://github.com/ni/nimble/blob/f60dedf600147b16916f876b749a4e019c2a6308/packages/nimble-components/src/table/models/virtualizer.ts#L82) (see [prototype](https://github.com/ni/nimble/blob/5cd05ab733b00ebb33e44d53c7be30c980fa3398/packages/nimble-components/src/table/models/virtualizer.ts#L87)).

+### Row Interaction Summary

+- Group rows will perform an expand/collapse operation when clicked anywhere on the row.
+- The expand/collapse button will still have button hover/click visual state
+    - This is to promote consistency between group rows and parent rows, the latter of which will not expand/collapse on click, and instead select the row, and thus will benefit from the button having visual interaction cues.
+- No elements within a group row will be focusable.
+- To navigate between rows a user will click the UP or DOWN arrows
+- To expand/collapse rows a user will click ALT UP or ALT DOWN arrows
+- When a row is focused (via the UP or DOWN arrows), if a screen reader is active it should read the header text and the total row count.

+### Auto Expanding Groups

+The `Table` will have the behavior such that when it receives new data, any new group row will display expanded by default.
+If a group row already existed when new data is set, if that group row had been collapsed, it will remain collapsed.
+If a user changes the grouping configuration, we will expand all group rows.

+There will be no additional API to configure this behavior.
+If we determine that such an API is needed we can always add it.

 ### Column header grouping visual